Puerto Rico nears default as debt restructuring beckons

 “It (would be) the first failure by the government to pay on a debt to public investors and indicates the weakness of the government’s ability and willingness to pay,” said Timothy Blake, managing director of Moody’s Public Finance Group.

-A default could open the door to a fight with investors, although that may be an uphill battle.
+A default could open the door to a fight with investors, although that may be uphill.

 Whether Puerto Rico defaults may not be known until Monday.
 According to PFC documents, a payment falling on a weekend can be made on the next business day.